geshan/geshan.github.com/posts/2020-10-03-small-pull-requests.md

 > Smaller batch sizes also reduce risk and overhead.
 Thereby, small pull requests also have the same effect.

-As per [Github's Octoverse 2020 Productivity report](https://octoverse.github.com/static/github-octoverse-2020-productivity-report.pdf) on page 5, the first `key finding` is:
+As per [Github's Octoverse 2020 Productivity report](https://octoverse.github.com/2020/), one of the first `key finding` is:

 > Small pull requests drive innovation and productivity